evadecker/eva.town/www/content/1-work/2-wintr-mx/project.md

 ## Results

-This project has always been simply a way to spread music I enjoy to the people I love, and in that regard I couldn't be more pleased with its success: I've had friends who I haven't seen since high school message me and say how much they love listening to the mix each December.
-Family members halfway across the globe telling me how glad they are for it.
+This project has always been simply a way to spread music I enjoy to the people I love, and in that regard I couldn't be more pleased with its success: I've had friends who I haven't seen since high school message me and say how much they love listening to my mix each December.
+Family members halfway across the globe telling me which songs brought them joy.

-I took a break from producing mixes in 2015, and returned in 2018.
-Listen to the latest mix and read the reason for my break on [Wintr.mx](http://wintr.mx).
+Seeking out new music each year has led me to discover talented artists I wouldn't have known about otherwise.
+I've even come across recordings from Bing Crosby's era that are rarely played today—ones that don't carry the weight of familiarity.

-Who knows what next winter has in store?
+Ten years later, dear old Bing's omnipresence seems diminished, if only slightly.
+Despite fierce, repeated protests, my mom put on his album this past winter when I was home.
+Maybe it's because I'm an adult now, living on my own in a city hundreds of miles from home, but for a moment, listening to "White Christmas" in my parents' living room, I understood why his music has stayed with us for so long.

 ---

-I do actual work sometimes, too.
+I do actual work, too.
 Check out the [Dropbox](/work/dropbox) and [Swiftype](/work/swiftype) case studies, which do not include holiday puns.
 [Read about me](/about) or go [play Jingle Bells](/).